cloudControl/documentation/Guides/dotCloud-cloudControl migration/Python.md

 ## dotCloud Features

-The first task is to determine what dotCloud features you Python service is using.
+The first task is to determine what dotCloud features your Python service is using.

 ### Nginx